noss-wiki/zenith/editor/README.md

 Always keep a document state, on input event calculate what changed compared to last state and update the state to reflect input event via a `Transaction`.

+# TODO

+- Change the editor to be platform agnostic (aka don't rely on dom methods)?